Bram91GH/Distance-between-places/README.md

 ## Sources used

-with the help of this video about great circle distance I was able to learn how the math behind this project works: https://www.youtube.com/watch?v=634GucAdzzA&ab_channel=SpaceflightScience
+Because of the fact that I was completly unfimiliar with the math behind this project, I used the help of this video: https://www.youtube.com/watch?v=634GucAdzzA&ab_channel=SpaceflightScience

 documentation python math operaters used in this project: